 Is that a bald spot?
 Is my hair starting to thin?
 Is my barber taking my hairline back?
+Do I need to get a Fue Hair Transplant Turkey?
 These are all questions that us men start to ask as we get older and look in the mirror.
 Hair loss is a big concern for men as it begins to tell our age and creates these insecurities of attractiveness some didn’t have.

 From Lebron James to Michael Jordan hair loss doesn’t discriminate.
 So what can we do?
 Is it possible to stop or at least slow down our hair problems?
 We sat down with Glenn Charles, a Hair Transplant Specialist, to figure out how to fix this men hair crisis.

 QG: Why do some men lose their hair sooner than others?